StonyBrookDB/libhadoopgis/README.md

 2. Dowload and compile *libhadoopgis* on the cluster.

-  This step only need to be done every time you start the cluster.
+  This step only need to be done every time you start a new cluster.
 Therefore, you can put this in the _boostrap action_.
   ```bash
   sudo apt-get -y install cmake
   wget http://download.osgeo.org/geos/geos-3.3.9.tar.bz2